 Every fish owner is eventually faced with the dilemma of how to dispose of unwanted fish.
 All too often the desperate owner resorts to the age-old method of flushing.
 Oh the joy of the toilet - so simple, so quick, so effective.
 Or maybe not.
 Did pangs of guilt, or sobbing children keep you from whooshing Goldie down the porcelain throne?

 Okay, so it's time for plan B. Drag out that dog-eared state park map and locate a river or lake so Goldie can have a nice new home.
 The kids can visit on weekends.
 Everyone is happy, right?
 Wrong.
-Unfortunately for both the fish and the environment neither option is appropriate.
+Unfortunately for both the fish and the environment neither option is an appropriate, way to dispose of fish.
 Here's why.

 Plan A - Flushing

 Isn't the septic system designed for disposing of.. well.. undesirable things?
 Yes it is, however diseased fish should not be on the list of flushable items.
 Consider the issue of cruelty to the fish.

 The debate over how much pain a fish is able to feel will rage on long past our lifetimes.
 But there is little doubt that a live fish flushed into a system carrying all manner of noxious wastes will suffer in some way.
 Flushing a live fish is little more humane than dumping an unwanted kitten or puppy down an outhouse pit.
 Enough said.

 If that doesn't bother you, here's a more selfish reason to think twice about flushing.
 The fish carries with it the diseases or parasites that infected it in the first place.
 No matter how remote, there is always the possibility of passing those diseases on.
 Would you feel comfortable using a toilet knowing that a diseased fish had just been swimming there?